MaelysBillon/beautiful-jekyll/first-research-question.md

 ---
 layout: page
-title: How does the public tolerate and appreciate violence in terms of tone and targets ?
+title: Tolerance and Appreciation of Violence
 subtitle: How successful are violent movies?
 In which genres is violence more tolerated?
 ---
 * * *

 This data story studies the presence of violence in the [CMU Movie Summary Corpus](http://www.cs.cmu.edu/~ark/personas/).
 We use a bag-of-words approach to detect different types of violence in a movie summary.
+In particular, we lowercase the movie summary corpus and match only the base form of a word to include word variations.
 The following word cloud shows the 130 words in our violence dictionary colored by type of violence.
-A word's frequency in the movie summary corpus determines its size.
+A word's frequency in the movie summary corpus determines its size in the word cloud.

 <div class="flourish-embed" data-src="visualisation/12251430"><script src="https://public.flourish.studio/resources/embed.js"></script></div>

-Some visualiztion how violence is distributed among different genres
+TODO: appreciation / regression analysis of box office revenue / imdb rating

+After measuring the appreciation of violence, we want to evaluate the tolerance towards violence in movies.
+Furthermore, we want to determine if the context of violence influences tolerance.
+Our approach is to group the movies by genre and determine if the presence of a particular type of violence influences a movie's parental rating.
+Before doing that, we glimpse at the distribution of films through genres and determine popular types of violence in a genre.
+The following interactive graphic has one dot for each genre with more than 60 movies.
+A genre's popup shows the absolute number of films, the dominant type of violence, and each type of violence's percentage of films containing this kind of violence.
+The nodes can be sized by the forenamed ratios and absolute values and grouped by the dominant type of violence.
+Furthermore, one can filter for the ten most popular genres according to the number of movies.

+TODO: take into accout some results of the plot

 <div class="flourish-embed flourish-survey" data-src="visualisation/12237943"><script src="https://public.flourish.studio/resources/embed.js"></script></div>